wincent/next/docs/DESIGN.md

 - No JSON in user-editable task data (resolving merge conflicts in JSON is relatively painful; also, want everything to be readable on a phone).
 - Migrate completed and deleted tasks into separate files to keep working set of pending tasks small and fast.
 - Use some ephemeral data (not committed to repo) to enhance operation; this can be safely deleted (example: recency information used to rank items when selecting from lists; this one can be stored in a JSON file).
+- Zsh autocompletion (eg. `next add @` should autocomplete areas/project names; will need a subcommand for this).

 # Example